Jab We Wed

-Jab We Wed is also being aired on Indian channel Zindagi from 18 December 2015 every Monday to Saturday 8:30pm (IST) under the same title.
+Jab We Wed was also broadcast on the Indian channel Zindagi from 18 December 2015, airing every Monday to Saturday at 8:30 pm (IST) under the same title.

+It was highest rated drama of Urdu1 in terms of TRP.
+It peaked with 7.2 TRP.

-Plot outline
+Plot

-Faris’ (Danish Taimoor) mother (Bushra Ansari) tells him that her dying wish is that he marry one of his aunt's daughters.
-Faris, with his best friend and confidante, Nisa (Aiza Khan) goes on this journey to find the right girl for him.
-From the fashion ramps of Karachi to the towns of Punjab, this trip proves to be more than a memorable journey for Nisa, Faris and his 3 cousins.
-In the end, Faris is able to realise his feelings for Nisa and proposes to her at her wedding day with Zero.
-Nisa accepts the proposal and they get married.
-The serial ends with a dance performance by the whole cast on the title track.
+Faris (Danish Taimoor) is told by his mother (Bushra Ansari) that her dying wish is for him to marry one of his aunt's daughters.
+Accompanied by his best friend and confidante Nisa (Ayeza Khan), Faris sets out to find the right girl.
+From the fashion world of Karachi to the towns of Punjab, the journey proves to be far more than either of them anticipated.
+Faris eventually realises his feelings for Nisa and proposes to her on her wedding day to Zero.
+Nisa accepts, and the two marry.
+The serial concludes with a dance performance by the full cast to the title track.